Logarithmic morphisms, tangential basepoints, and little disks: Introduction

 \subsubsection{Fundamental groupoids}

 As illustrated by the example of parenthesized braids and little disks, the realization of tangential basepoints as virtual morphisms from a point allows one to give natural constructions of the fundamental groupoid with tangential basepoints in its various incarnations (de Rham, Betti, \'etale, etc.).
 This will be developed further in future work.
+Note that in the context of $p$-adic Hodge theory, Olsson \cite[Chapter 9]{olssonpadic} already used logarithmic geometry to show how tangential basepoints provide fiber functors for relevant Tannakian categories.